Black Cat Wines, Black Cat Vineyards

 Naoussa Xinomavro 2019

 Alluring af mix of dark fruit, pears, flowers and…menthol?
 All grounded with tweed suit tannins.
-Keeps you going and going and going back for more. — 6 months ago
+Keeps you going and going and going back for more. — a year ago

 Bob, Severn and 5 others liked this